sintaxi/smart-helpers/README.md

 ## Usage

-in your `bootstrap.js` file tell your smart application to use smart-helpers. only require the helpers you want to use:
+in your `bootstrap.js` file tell your smart application to use smart-helpers:

-    system.use("smart-helpers.layouts")
-    system.use("smart-helpers.datetime")
-    system.use("smart-helpers.forms")
+    system.use("smart-helpers.init")

+or only require the helpers you want to use:

+    system.use("smart-helpers.lib.layouts")
+    system.use("smart-helpers.lib.datetime")
+    system.use("smart-helpers.lib.forms")

 ### Layouts